dragonflyoss/design/systems-analysis/client-backend-plugin/README.md

 **Plugin Registration**

-Upon startup, dfdaemon scans the plugin path.
-If plugins are found, they are registered; otherwise, this step is skipped.
+Upon startup, `dfdaemon` scans the plugin path.

+If plugins are found, they are registered.
+Otherwise, this step is skipped.

 ![](./register-plugin.jpg)

 **Download File**

-During file download, dfdaemon first heads the file size through plugin.
-The file is then divided into multiple pieces based on its size, and each piece establishes an independent download task through the plugin.
+During file download, `dfdaemon` first heads the file metadata through plugin.
+The file is split into multiple pieces based on its size, with each piece downloaded independently via the plugin's get request.

 ![](./download-file.jpg)

 **Download Directory**

-When downloading a directory, dfget use dfdaemon first head metadata for all files within that directory, including their url path and size.
-If the user specifies the `include-files` parameter, dfget filters for the files.
-Finally, it iterates through each remaining file to establish individual download requests.
+During directory download, `dfdaemon` first heads the metadatas through plugin for all files in the directory, then each file download creates a separate download request.

 ![](./download-directory.jpg)